AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module16/ex4.md

 ## 16.4.4 Review and launch connection

-In the **Dataset flow detail**-view. you need to name your connection, which will help you to find it later.
+In the **Dataset flow detail** view. you need to name your connection, which will help you to find it later.

 Please use this naming convention: